peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* An EDecimal object.
+* An arbitrary-precision binary floating-point number.

 ### Multiply
-    public EDecimal Multiply​(EDecimal otherValue) Multiplies two decimal numbers.
-The resulting exponent will be the sum of the exponents of the two decimal numbers.
+    public EFloat Multiply​(EFloat otherValue) Multiplies two binary floats.
+The resulting exponent will be the sum of the exponents of the two binary floats.

 **Parameters:**